mozilla-spidermonkey/spidermonkey.dev/_posts/2025-10-28-iongraph-web.md

 We have already integrated iongraph into the Firefox profiler, making it easy for us to view the graphs of the most expensive or impactful functions we find in our performance work.
 Unfortunately, this is only available in specific builds of the SpiderMonkey shell, and is not available in full browser builds.
 This is due to architectural differences in how profiling data is captured and the flags with which the browser and shell are built.
 I would love for Firefox users to someday be able to view these graphs themselves, but at the moment we have no plans to expose this to the browser.
 However, one bug tracking some related work can be found [here](https://bugzilla.mozilla.org/show_bug.cgi?id=1987005).

-In the meantime, however, I plan to continue updating iongraph with more features to assist us in our work.
-I may in the future update the tool to add richer navigation, search features, and visualization of register allocation info.
-Ultimately, though, I am likely to work on iongraph sporadically as we need it, with little mind for a product roadmap.
+We will continue to sporadically update iongraph with more features to aid us in our work.
+We have several ideas for new features, including [richer navigation](https://github.com/mozilla-spidermonkey/iongraph/issues/9), search, and visualization of [register allocation info](https://github.com/mozilla-spidermonkey/iongraph/issues/4).
+However, we have no explicit roadmap for when these features may be released.

 To experiment with iongraph locally, you can run a debug build of the SpiderMonkey shell with `IONFLAGS=logs`; this will dump information to `/tmp/ion.json`.
 This file can then be loaded into the [standalone deployment of iongraph](https://mozilla-spidermonkey.github.io/iongraph/).
 Please be aware that the user experience is rough and unpolished in its current state.